Reds vs. Cubs Player Props Betting Odds

-Jonathan India and Nico Hoerner are two of the top players with prop bets for the taking when the Cincinnati Reds and the Chicago Cubs play at Wrigley Field on Saturday (beginning at 7:15 PM ET).
+Jonathan India and Nico Hoerner are two of the top players with prop bets for the taking when the Cincinnati Reds and the Chicago Cubs meet at Wrigley Field on Sunday (starting at 2:20 PM ET).

 Bet on this matchup or its props with DraftKings!